Rose McGowen Says She Was Offered $1M To Stay Silent About Weinstein Sexual Assault

-Not long before Rose McGowen went public with her sexual assault accusations against Harvey Weinstein, the actress claims she was offered $1 million to keep quiet ahead of the explosive New York Times report revealing a series of sexual assault allegations against him.
+Not long before Rose McGowan went public with her sexual assault accusations against Harvey Weinstein, the actress claims she was offered $1 million (£760,000) to keep quiet ahead of the explosive New York Times report revealing a series of sexual assault allegations against him.

 Advertisement